Tag Archives for " ozone "

 Did you know that humans also generate OH indoors?
 (Science Daily) Indoor air can have higher (but not dangerous) levels of ozone, which reacts with certain oils on our skin.
 The reaction releases a host of gas phase chemicals containing double bonds that react further in the air with ozone to generate substantial levels of OH radicals.
 It’s a very new discovery (2022), which was aided with extensive computer modeling.
 This is important to know, because although they are great to have in the upper level of the troposphere, we don’t want high levels of hydroxyl radicals indoors.
 They can damage tissue and frequently initiate chain reactions with other radicals and VOCs, able to produce harmful chemicals like formaldehyde.

 So far we’ve talked solely about the hydroxyl radical, OH.
 This chemical formula looks similar to hydroxide ions, OH-, produced by bipolar devices like the Germ Defender, Air Angel and Whole-Home Ionizer, but they are VERY different.
 Even though the hydroxyl radical OH has an unpaired electron, that molecule as a whole is considered to have a neutral charge.
-The hydroxyl ion, on the other hand, OH-, does not have any unpaired electrons, and has a negative charge by gaining an extra electron from a hydrogen atom.
+The hydroxide ion, on the other hand, OH-, does not have any unpaired electrons, and has a negative charge by gaining an extra electron from a hydrogen atom.
 OH- is made in bipolar devices when electricity is passed through water vapor in the air, splitting the water vapor into H+ and OH- ions.
 A Japanese microbial study also confirms splitting of water vapor into positive (H+) and negative (O2-) ions.
 H+ ions consist essentially of the hydrogen proton, which is very small; this positively charged ion does not last long in the air, as it is quickly attracted to and absorbed by larger molecules.
 When the OH- ion encounters a microbe, it behaves as a hydroxyl radical, and tends to steal a hydrogen molecule from the surface of the microbe to balance out its negative charge, which damages the surface of the microbe and renders it unable to infect.
 When they encounter a positively charged dust particle, OH- ions increase the total weight of the particle and cause it to drop out of the air.
 They can also react with VOCs in the air.
-Therefore hydroxyl ions (OH-) have many of the air cleaning capabilities of hydroxyl radicals, without the harmful effects.
+Therefore hydroxide ions (OH-) have many of the air cleaning capabilities of hydroxyl radicals, without the harmful effects.
 They are also longer-lived, lasting about a minute in the air, so they have time to permeate a room and create a sanitizing effect.
 OH- ions are found naturally in larger concentrations near waterfalls, in the atmosphere after lightning, and in forests, causing the air to have that fresh, clean smell.
 By releasing OH- ions indoors, bipolar ionization is all about bringing the best of the outdoors, indoors!

 Photo by Daniel Olah on Unsplash